 Fighting a DWI license suspension in Branson, MO requires legal experience and technical knowledge—our Branson, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

 A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte Branson, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why our Branson, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 - The machine used must be approved under state regulations

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Branson, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Branson, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Branson, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Branson, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Branson, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 Once it’s filed, the case moves to a de novo hearing, where the Branson, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
 And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Branson, MO DWI/DUI attorneys to present a stronger defense.

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Branson, MO, you’re not just hiring a top-rated DWI administrative hearing lawyer lawyer in and around Branson, MO – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Branson, MO residents:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Branson, MO, you’re not just selecting the ideal DWI administrative hearing lawyer lawyer in Branson, MO and beyond – you’re securing your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Branson and beyond:

-Don’t Wait—Contact a Branson, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Time is Running Out—Get a Branson, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Branson, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a no-obligation case review.
+Our Branson, MO DWI defense team is ready to fight for you and build a strong case to protect your future.